 Currently, mother and nature have a range of waterproof coat, walking trousers and maternity fleeces.
 Each specifically designed for active mum’s to be.
 That can be used during and after pregnancy, thanks to its internal and external expansion system.
 Each item is made to accommodate a growing bump but also has the advantage of being able to be used after birth.
 One coat does from pre-pregnancy throughout to term of a pregnancy and then back to original pre-pregnancy size.
 An amazing content and original in its creation and design.

 Our amazing mum-to-be panellist, Emma is 5 months pregnant with baby number 2 and is an active outdoors person, who pre-pregnancy could be found on the football field with a local women’s football team.
 Emma loves dog walking and being outdoors.

-The Mother and Nature maternity coat is perfect for cold winter days
+The Mother and Nature maternity raisin jacket is perfect for cold winter days